uclaacm/hack.uclaacm.com/posts/fall2019/js-chats-2/index.md

 ---
-date: "2019-10-15"
+date: 2019-10-15
-title: "JavaScript Chats: Asynchronous JavaScript"
+title: Asynchronous JavaScript
+subtitle: Session 2 of JavaScript Chats
+description: >
-subtitle: "What does it mean for JavaScript to be asynchronous and event-driven?
+  What does it mean for JavaScript to be asynchronous and event-driven?
 How do promises and callbacks work?
 Let’s find out in the second installment of JavaScript Chats with ACM Hack."
 ---

 ## Definitions